Our history

 During that time, CPC accumulated a wealth of change management and implementation expertise.
 The small-scale businesses, however, proved to be difficult clients.
 Consulting was sorely needed, but client funds were generally tight and each story took an old familiar turn: “The sooner the client’s reorganization project succeeded, the quicker we were out the door.”
 In the late 90s, this prompted CPC to focus more on larger companies to establish sustainable business relationships that extended beyond a single project.

-The CPC has been growing by 15 to 20% every year since its inception.
 In the first three years, this means that one or two new colleagues will be hired.
 When selecting employees, the founders pay particular attention to ensuring that the “new ones” have their own car so that they can drive to customers scattered all over Germany.
 But as early as 1996, the number of incoming applications exploded – within three weeks the company received mail from 600 potential competitors.
 The applicants’ portfolios are piled up in laundry baskets in the hallways and in the offices.
 A sophisticated selection process is quickly developed and continues to be refined over the years.
 The goal: to find young talent who are talented and at the same time take action and get involved in projects without the usual consultant airs.
 In 1997 the company was converted into a stock corporation.
 This step puts the successful model of employee participation on a new basis.
 To this day, the company is firmly owned by active employees.
 Shares of departing employees will be bought back immediately and in full.
 In 1999 the CPC relocated its headquarters to Frankfurt am Main.
-At this point, the four-man consultancy has become a consultancy with 12 permanent employees, supported by many helping hands –assistants, interns and freelancers.
+At this point, the four-man consultancy has become a consultancy with 12 permanent employees, supported by many helping hands -assistants, interns and freelancers.

 With the focus on large companies, the topic of “project management” (PM) was added at the end of the 1990s as a complementary focus to “change management”.
 Because more and larger projects are being carried out in large companies, but project management is very little developed in the corporations at this time, there is an opportunity to adapt PM to the specific customer needs in practice.
 CPC then quickly builds up additional know-how and offers a wide range of PM services.
 The PM methodology is proving to be a real growth engine because it also enables younger consultants to become productive very quickly and to provide customers with immediate added value.